at-sso/ZyrBot/docs/runtime_flags.md

 ## Runtime Flags

 Runtime flags provide a flexible way to tailor your usage to your specific needs.
 These flags allow you to control various aspects of the program's behavior, such as package installation, API key handling, etc...
+If a flag is not used or set, the default value of this flag will be used instead.

 ## Index